Lucas-Correa/Churn-in-Sparkfy/README.md

  The notebook already consider the dataset web path of the full 12gb, so I recommend that you run it in distribuited system of computers.

 ## 3. Regarding the Data

+As mentioned, the dataset is 12 GB size containing X user log rows.
+In total we will analyse 22,278 users in the plataform between D1 and D2

 Each user log row is compused by:
 - artist: artist name